Person of interest in Washington DC shooting takes his own life

 Raymond Spencer: Person of interest identified in Washington DC shooting takes his own life, police say

-Raymond Spencer of Fairfax, Virginia, is identified as the person of interest in the shooting
+Raymond Spencer of Fairfax, Virginia, identified as the person of interest in the shooting

 Raymond Spencer of Fairfax, Virginia, the person of interest identified in a shooting that wounded four people and sent scores of officers into the Van Ness neighbourhood in response, took his own life, police said.